-- Our failure to obtain and maintain FDA clearances or approvals on a timely basis, or at all, would prevent us from commercializing our products in the U.S., which could severely harm our business. - Our promotional practices will be subject to extensive government scrutiny. - Legislative or regulatory reform of the health care system in the U.S. may adversely impact our business. - We are subject to stringent domestic and foreign medical device regulations.

-- We will also be subject to stringent government regulation in foreign countries. - Failure by us or our distributors to comply with foreign regulations applicable to the products we design, manufacture, install or distribute could expose us to enforcement actions or other adverse consequences. - We will be subject to ongoing requirements and inspections. - We could be subject to substantial fines or damages and possible exclusion from participation in federal or state health care programs if we fail to comply with the laws and regulations applicable to our business. - If we fail to develop and successfully introduce new products our operating results may suffer.
+- Our failure to obtain and maintain FDA clearances or approvals on a timely basis, or at all, would prevent us from commercializing our products in the U.S., which could severely harm our business. - Our promotional practices will be subject to extensive government scrutiny. - Our product candidates require significant clinical testing before seeking regulatory approval. - Our success depends upon our ability to advance our product candidates. - We do not have experience conducting clinical trials. - Legislative or regulatory reform of the health care system in the U.S. may adversely impact our business. - We are subject to stringent domestic and foreign medical device regulations. - We will also be subject to stringent government regulation in foreign countries. - Failure by us or our distributors to comply with foreign regulations applicable to the products we design, manufacture, install or distribute could expose us to enforcement actions or other adverse consequences. - We will be subject to ongoing requirements and inspections. - We could be subject to substantial fines or damages and possible exclusion from participation in federal or state health care programs if we fail to comply with the laws and regulations applicable to our business. - If we fail to develop and successfully introduce new products our operating results may suffer.